Frequently Asked Questions

-- Review of your assessment findings, how you can start to manage your condition and a treatment plan as to how many visits your treatment may take.
+- A discussion about your assessment findings, how you can start to manage your condition and a treatment plan - including how many visits your treatment may require.

-Various questions about your condition and how it occurred are asked.
-Your health history helps the physiotherapist understand your current condition.
-They may ask you for information about:
+Your physiotherapist will ask you about your condition and how it came on.
+Your health history helps the physiotherapist understand what may have contributed to your current condition, and helps make sure we know about any other conditions that could impact our care.
+Your physiotherapist may also ask you for information about:

 - The nature of the pain, such as location and intensity you are currently experiencing or have had in the past.